-Most approaches do not take full account of the emotional, physical or spiritual dimensions of the person.
+Most approaches in Whole Person Learning do not take full account of the emotional, physical or spiritual dimensions of the person.

 Whole Person Learning means what it says – we work with the whole person – even the difficult bits.